rocketmlhq/rmldnn/docs/src/configuration.rst

 - **images**: Loads image files which can be used for classification (images and labels), segmentation (images and masks), autoencoders, etc.
 - **labels**: Automatically determines class labels based on the names of the directories where sample input files are located (for classification only).
 - **numpy**: Loads data from NumPy arrays in either :code:`.npy` format (one sample per file) or :code:`.npz` format (multiple samples per file).
+  Supports the data slicing capability described below.
+- **hdf5** Loads data from HDF5 files (:code:`.h5` format) containing one or multiple datasets per file.
-  Also supports the data slicing capability described below.
+  Supports the data slicing capability described below.
 - **pde**: Generates initial conditions to be used with a DNN-based partial differential equation solver.

 The following parameters apply to all data loader types, and are critical to configuring the run: